 The more we demand “accountability” from educators and students, the more we fail to leave the space for young people to learn to grok and direct their own self-constructive processes.

-It’s hard to swallow that the development that happens in the back rooms of our children’s heads is ultimately inaccessible to us.
+It’s hard to swallow the certainty that the development that happens in the back rooms of our children’s heads is ultimately inaccessible to us.
 But it’s hubris to believe that because we can’t assess it, it’s not happening.

+The process of self construction requires the space to discover one’s needs and the agency to determine one’s aims and means.
 Our children are doomed to lives of acquiescence and lassitude if we don’t give them space for that.